 Stefanel SpA has appointed the new board of auditors

 Stefanel SpA has appointed the new board of directors and board of auditors.
-Franco Carlo Papa has been nominated as a member of the board of auditors
+Franco Carlo Papa has been nominated as a member of the board of auditors25 October 2017

 Well done the new bankruptcy law, but why excluding large companies from crisis alerting system?